Drachenbauer/AngryBirdsSokoban/README.md

 I turned the player-dot into a bird from the Angry Birds flock.
 I turned the baggage into eggs.
 I turned the storage area into nests.
-And I added three wall-styles similar to the piggie-construct-materials in the official Angry Birds Games.
+And I added six wall-styles similar to the piggie-construct-materials in the official Angry Birds Games.

 code-changes: